Changing a name on a Birth Certificate in England and Wales

 The provision for giving a new forename is not intended to be used to correct an error or omission.
 Where it is clear that a name was incorrectly recorded at registration the procedure for applying for a correction should be followed (see Changing a Mistake).

 Depending on the marital status of the child's parents, it is sometimes possible to change the child's surname on their birth certificate.

 If the parents were not married at the birth registration, and the father did not attend the registration process, it is possible to amend the birth certificate.
-It can be altered to show the fathers details and the child's surname can also be altered.
-Please not that both parents must agree to such a change.
+It can be altered to show the father's details and the child's surname can also be altered.
+Please note that both parents must agree to such a change.